 I started with my wardrobe, which houses my workout clothes, camisole tanks, shorts, t-shirts and pajamas.

-Easy Closet Organizing Tip One: Maximize Space With Hanging Shelves
+Easy DIY Closet Organizing Idea #1: Maximize Space With Hanging Shelves

 I’ve had these hanging organizers for years, and I knew they were great for maximizing space, but I could never figure out the best way to utilize them.